DIY Winter House for Stray Cats

 Cutting Out the Door

-Cut Out the Door in the Bin and the Box
+Step 3: Cut Out the Door in the Bin and the Box

 Choose one end of the plastic bin and cut out the door.
 This hole should be big enough so that cats can easily enter the house.
-Keep in mind that you will need to cut a hole of the same size in the box that will fit inside the bin.
+Keep in mind that you will need to cut a hole about the same size in the box that will fit inside the bin.

 Be careful as you make these cuts as the knife can easily slip when cutting the plastic bin.
 Always use caution and make sure that there are no children or animals around you when you are doing this part of the house.